Substra/substra-backend/README.md

 - [substra-frontend](https://github.com/Substra/substra-frontend) is the frontend consuming the API exposed by the backend
 - [substra-tests](https://github.com/Substra/substra-tests) is the Substra end to end test suite

-## License

-This project is developed under the Apache License, Version 2.0 (Apache-2.0), located in the [LICENSE](./LICENSE) file.

-### Running the backend on arm64 architecture (apple chip)
+## Running the backend on arm64 architecture (apple chip)

 Tested with:
     * python 3.9.4
     * pip 22.0.4

-Currently only the dev mode is supported with this architecture.
+Currently, only the dev mode is supported with this architecture.

 1. uwsgi